bfung22/CS336/README.md

-# Computer Networks Project
+# CS336 Computer Networks Project: Benny Fung
 This project demonstrates a simulated Distributed Denial-of-Service attack.
 This simulation sends protocol to an (fake) IP address or network, and floods it with packets; ultimately, this project documents the traffic flow and shows the results and (potential) effects of a DDoS attack.
+This is not exactly a DDoS; however, this program utilizes threads acting as workers to simulate what a DDoS attack would look like.
 This is merely for educational/testing purposes only.

 ## Goal:
 Although websites are more or less secured nowadays, this simple python script seeks to send protocol packets to a server.
 If successful, the targetted website/server would be down